 Property taxes in Texas are some of the highest in the USA.
-And, with taxes due on January 31st at the latest – just after the festive holiday season - it’s essential for homeowners to prepare for these costs.
+And, with taxes due on January 31st as the closing date of the tax year – just after the festive holiday season - it’s essential for homeowners to prepare for these costs.
+The amount owed every year will depend on the assessed value of your property.
 Penalties will start accruing from February 1st or the first business day in February should the 31st fall on a weekend.
-Here’s a guide on how to pay property tax in Texas from American Finance & Investment Company, Inc., (AFIC) the property tax loan specialists.
+Here’s a guide for property owners on how to pay property tax in Texas from American Finance & Investment Company, Inc., (AFIC) the property tax loan specialists.

 Property tax bills are sent out from October.
 So, you should receive yours well in advance of the January 31st deadline.
 If you haven’t received your property tax bill by December, you should contact your local tax offices for your county.
 If your mortgage company pays your property taxes on your behalf, they should receive the tax bill and ensure timely payment.
 If you have multiple properties, all of these properties should be listed on your bill.